 Work the Bar

 Wet the Wash & Stain Bar with warm water and work a lather directly into the stain.

 Soak and Launder

 First, let the wax dry—it’s easier to treat!
 Place the item on a flat surface, and use a dull butter knife to gently scrape away any large wax blobs, leaving only the bit of wax saturated in the fabric.

 Lay the Lint-Free Cleaning Cloth (or any simple cotton fabric) on top of the wax stain.
 If you have multiple wax spots, cut the cloth into multiple smaller pieces—you’ll want to have a clean cloth for each wax spot to prevent redepositing any wax back on to the table linen.

 The trick to lifting wax is a little bit of heat.
 Set the iron to a low heat setting with no steam.
 Lightly maneuver the iron on top of the cloth in a circular motion.
 Pull the cloth away, and the wax should be gone!
 Repeat as necessary using a clean cloth for each wax stain until desired results.

-STYLE A SPRING TABLESCAPE
+STYLE A TABLESCAPE